 Attorney Douglas Mansfield’s practice focuses on, corporate/business law, employment and labor law, entertainment law and, copyright and trademark law.
 As a corporate and transactional lawyer, Doug helps clients form, grow and sell their businesses and assists in preventing and solving problems.
 His work on behalf of business clients covers general corporate law, employment law, mergers and acquisitions, contracts, leases, succession planning, and buying and selling businesses.

-Attorney Mansfield has been practicing law since 1990 and is the chair of the firm’s Employment and Labor Law Practice Group and a member of its Business Practice Group and Non-Profit Organizations Practice Group.
+Attorney Mansfield is the chair of the firm’s Employment and Labor Law Practice Group and a member of the Business Practice Group and Non-Profit Organizations Practice Group.

 Attorney Mansfield served for approximately eight years as General Counsel to the newly created NYC Center for Animal Care and Control, Inc., which was responsible for providing animal control and rescue services to the City of New York.
 As chief lawyer, he was responsible for managing all legal affairs for this 10 million-dollar budget, 120 employee, organization.
 Attorney Mansfield’s focus was on employment/labor, corporate and contracts issues.
 In addition to running the legal affairs for the company, he interacted with various City agencies on a wide variety of municipal matters, including labor negotiations, contract negotiations, legislation and criminal enforcement.
 In 1997 Doug received the New York State Humane Association’s Humane Law Enforcement Award.
 In 2002 Doug returned to the Seacoast area of New Hampshire.